Tenchumaru/cra-typescript-electron/README.md

 To run the project, run `yarn start`.
 If you'd like to debug the application using Visual Studio 2017 or above on Windows, open
 [the solution file](cra-typescript-electron.sln) and follow [these debugging instructions](DEBUG.md).

-To build the project for release, run `yarn build`.
+To build the project for release, run `yarn release`.
 This will create both the app and an installer (`.exe` for Windows and `.dmg` for macOS) in the `dist` directory.
 The app is in a subdirectory (`dist\win-unpacked` for Windows and `dist/mac/CRA TypeScript
 Electron.app/Contents/MacOS` for macOS).
 Build errors are usually the result of updating the project.
 Delete the `node_modules` directory and run `yarn` to recreate it.